corda/corda-docs/content/en/docs/cenm/1.3/identity-manager.md

 #### Database Setup

-The database can either be setup prior to running the Identity Manager Service or, alternatively, it can be automatically prepared on startup via the built-in migrations.
-To enable the running of database migrations on startup the optional `runMigration` parameter within the `database` configuration should be set to true.
+The database can either be setup prior to running the Identity Manager Service or, alternatively, it can be automatically prepared on start-up via the built-in migrations.
+To enable the running of database migrations on start-up the optional `runMigration` parameter within the `database` configuration should be set to true.
 Additionally, if the Identity Manager Service is being run using the same database instance as an accompanying Network Map Service then the Identity Manager schema name must be specified via the `schema` parameter within the `database` configuration block: